Degree Progression Options & FAQ for 2021-2022 Co-op Students

 Frequently Asked Questions

-Students who do not currently have registered co-op employment or feel that they are unlikely to secure co-op employment before Monday, September 20th, 2021 should immediately start thinking about alternate paths for the fall term (see options above).
-If you plan to return to class full time, please make your decision as soon as possible but no later than August 30, 2021.
+Students who do not currently have registered co-op employment or feel that they are unlikely to secure co-op employment before Monday, March 28, 2022 should immediately start thinking about alternate paths for the spring term (see options above).
+If you plan to return to class full time, please make your decision as soon as possible but no later than March 7, 2022.
 Doing so will provide you with the best opportunity for class choice, while also ensuring that your overall financial aid is allocated appropriately.
 Meet with the members of your My Success Team via DrexelOne to discuss your current academic plan and to determine what next steps may be right for you.

 You can register for up to eight credits if you choose the less than full-time option, but only six of them will be free.